Phone: 807-548-4912 Fax: 807-548-5917 Email: firstname.lastname@example.org Principal: Darcy Wickham

 We are continually working to arrange programs where students travel to First Nations communities for cultural learning.
 Elders teach cultural learning and the ways of the Anishinaabeg.
 Students can potentially earn credits after completion of Elders' teachings and the additional online work required.

-We are implementing various project-based learning activities to create safe and cultural learning environment where students take an active, hands-on role in thier own education and the betterment of thier communities.
+We are implementing various hands-on courses to engage the students in learning.
+We provide a safe and cultural learning environment where students take an active, hands-on role in their own education and the betterment of their communities.